 Only in the 19th century, with the emergence of the Zionist movement and Jewish nationalism, Chanukah’s military aspect re-surfaced.
 The Jewish people took courage in remembering the strength and courage of the Maccabees.

-The festival is observed by kindling lights of a unique candelabrum, the nine-branched Menorah or Chanukiah*.
+The festival is observed by kindling lights of a unique candelabrum, the nine-branched Menorah or Chanukiah.
 It has eight branches with an additional raised branch.
-The extra light is called a shamash* (attendant or sexton) and used to kindle the other candles.
+The extra light is called a shamash (attendant) and used to kindle the other candles.

-Religious neighbourhoods have outdoor chanukiot placed along the streets.
+Religious neighborhoods have outdoor chanukiot (plural for Chanukiah) placed along the streets.